 5) Use Software to Monitor Weights

 If you’re concerned about product weight discrepancies, consider using software to monitor your weights.
-Smart scales record and update product weights in real-time, so you can always be confident that your products are precisely what you say.
+Smart scales record and update product weights in real time, so you can always be confident that your products are precisely what you say.

 Some platforms even offer email or text alerts when a discrepancy is detected.
 It is beneficial for businesses shipping high-value items or fragile goods like electronics, which require special attention during shipping.
-And if something does go wrong—you accidentally send an extra laptop, for example—you have evidence of it on file.
+And if something goes wrong—you accidentally send an extra laptop, for example—you have evidence of it on file.
 The right software can help you reduce product weight discrepancies before they happen.

 Next, set up software that helps you manage your inventory.
-Most of the shipping software integrate with standard shipping carriers, so you can automatically import your product information from carrier websites.
+Most shipping software integrate with standard shipping carriers, so you can automatically import your product information from carrier websites.
 It means you’ll always have access to accurate weights and dimensions for every product in your catalogue, making it easier to ensure weight discrepancies don’t occur after a product has been shipped.
 As a bonus, email or text alerts can be sent when there are changes to tracking numbers or delivery dates.